RutronikSystemSolutions/RDK3_BLE_ROHM_Heart_Rate/README.md

 ### Operation

 The RDK3 is configured to act as a server that provides a “Heart Rate Service” with a “Heart Rate Measurement” characteristic.
 The server does the advertisement with the name “RDK3” and “Heart Rate Service” every 20 to 30 milliseconds indefinitely until a client is connected.
-As soon as a client connects to the RDK3 HRS it starts receiving notifications with heart rate data.
-The BH1792 is capable of detecting a presence of a pulse that is notified to the client device as a “Sensor Contact”.
+As soon as a client connects to the RDK3 HRS, it starts receiving notifications with heart rate data.
+The BH1792 is capable of detecting the presence of a pulse that is notified to the client device as a “Sensor Contact”.

 <img src="images/HearRateDemo.jpg" style="zoom:30%;" />

 ### Debugging

-If you successfully have imported the example, the debug configurations are already prepared to use with a the KitProg3, MiniProg4, or J-link.
+If you have successfully imported the example, the debug configurations are already prepared to use with the KitProg3, MiniProg4.
 Open the ModusToolbox™ perspective and find the Quick Panel.
 Click on the desired debug launch configuration and wait for the programming to complete and the debugging process to start.

 <img src="images/debug_start.png" style="zoom:100%;" />